Safety in Peru

 - Airport transfers, especially with spontaneous or unofficial providers

-Typical scams
+Typical Scams

-- Pickpocketing: Distraction, crowds, teamwork
+- Pickpocketing: distraction, crowds, teamwork

 - Robbery: often quick, sometimes with weapons, resistance increases the risk

-- Express kidnappings: Forced cash withdrawals at ATMs
+- Express kidnappings: forced ATM withdrawals

-Protective measures
+Protective Measures

 - Document security: digital copies of passport, insurance, tickets, emergency contacts

-- Lima Airport: secure pick-up via licensed providers in the arrivals area
+- Lima Airport: secure pickup via licensed providers in the arrivals area

 Tourist Police Lima, Policía de Turismo: Calle General Vidal 230, Tel. +511 4601060 / 4600849 / 4600921

-Protests, strikes, and blockades
+Protests, Strikes, and Blockades

-Typical situations
+Typical Situations

-Impact on travel
+Impact on Travel

 - Disruptions of train connections, including on touristically relevant routes in the south